isomerpages/mlaw-insight/articles/going-global/_posts/2026-01-15-post-Singapore to Shanghai: Learning Beyond Borders.md

 having a meal together</p>
 <h4>Creating The Next Wave</h4>
 <p>Want to be part of the next wave of Singapore lawyers to embark on this
 transformative journey to Shanghai?
-Sign up here: <a rel="noopener noreferrer nofollow" target="_blank">https://go.gov.sg/sgsh2026</a>
+Sign up here: <a href="https://go.gov.sg/sgsh2026" rel="noopener nofollow" target="_blank">https://go.gov.sg/sgsh2026</a>
 </p>
 <p>&nbsp;</p>
 <p><strong><em>About the Singapore-Shanghai Lawyers Exchange Programme</em></strong>